All Episodes

 But giving up bread, pizza, pasta, and cakes, which all contain gluten, which is a gluey protein found in wheat and barley and rye, giving it up is not as easy as they make it seem, especially when you don't have a personal chef to whip up your tasty alternatives.

-Walk into any supermarket, you'll find at least one aisle stacked with gluten-free foods, everything from fusilly pasta to fruity flapjacks, even sausages, usually bulked out with breadcrumbs, can be bought by people wanting to avoid gluten.
+Walk into any supermarket, you'll find at least one aisle stacked with gluten-free foods, everything from fusili pasta to fruity flapjacks, even sausages, usually bulked out with breadcrumbs, can be bought by people wanting to avoid gluten.

-Now for people with celiac disease, pardon me, I never heard of it.
+Now for people with celiac disease pardon me, I never heard of it.

 It's worth 238 million pounds annually.